Lolindhir/PnP/docs/assets/rules/Classes/Shaman-Spellcasting.md

 |      20      |       15        |
 -->

-**Changing Your Prepared Spells.** Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells with other Shaman spells for which you have spell slots.
+**Changing Your Prepared Spells.** Whenever you start an Adventuring Period, you can change your list of prepared spells, replacing any of the spells with other Shaman spells for which you have spell slots.
 If you are using the Gritty Realism variant, you can change your list whenever you finish a Night Rest, but spells with currently active effects have to remain prepared.